JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ### HTML rewrites

-I was baffled by this template bit in the Eleventy version:
+I was baffled by this template fragment in the Eleventy version:

 ```
 Go <a href="index.njk">home</a>.
 ```

-I just couldn’t figure out what this was doing — it’s a static site, so what would this even mean?
+I just couldn’t figure out what this was doing — what would it even mean to navigate to a Nunjucks template?
 Even closely reading the project’s source code didn’t help me see how this HTML was magically getting rewritten.

-Claude Code identified this code as something handled by the [Eleventy InputPath to URL plugin](https://www.11ty.dev/docs/plugins/inputpath-to-url/).
+Claude Code identified this fragment as something handled by the [Eleventy InputPath to URL plugin](https://www.11ty.dev/docs/plugins/inputpath-to-url/).

 Some people may love that kind of magic; I’m not one of them.